-This section outlines the results of the high volume air samplers (HVAS)located at Blackhill Primary School and the Beresfield Golf Course.
-Two sets of measurements have been performed during the reporting period, $PM{10}$ (particulate matter of diameter less than 10 μm) and TSP (total suspended particulate matter).
-Table 8 displays the data capture rate for the three high volume air sampler units during the period.
+This section outlines the results of the high volume air samplers located at Blackhill Primary School and the Beresfield Golf Course.
+Two sets of measurements have been performed during the reporting period, PM{10} (particulate matter of diameter less than 10 μ m) and TSP (total suspended particulate matter).
+Table 9 displays the data capture rate for the three high volume air sampler units during the period.

-Table 8: High Volume Air Sampler Data Capture Rate
+Table 9: High Volume Air Sampler Data Capture Rate

 Monitoring Location Data Capture Rate (%)

-Blackhill Primary School (PM 10 ) 100
+Blackhill Primary School (PM 10) 100

 Blackhill Primary School (TSP) 100

-Beresfield Golf Course (PM 10 ) 98
+Beresfield Golf Course (PM 10) 100

-Only one failed run

-$\mathbf{PM}{10}$
+PM{10}

-The annual average $PM{10}$ at both monitoring sites was below the annual average maximum criteria of 30 μg/m.
-The annual average $PM{10}$ at the Beresfield Golf Course and at the Blackhill Primary School was higher when compared to the previous 2012/13 AEMR reporting period. $PM{10}$ results are displayed in Table 9.
+The annual average PM{10} at both monitoring sites was below the annual average maximum criteria of $30\mu g/m^3$.
+The annual average PM{10} at the Beresfield Golf Course and at the Blackhill Primary School was lower when compared to the previous 2013/4 AEMR reporting period.
+PM{10} results are displayed in Table 10.

-During the 2013/14 AEMR reporting period, no $PM{10}$ measurements exceeded the 24-hour NEPM maximum criteria of 50 $\mu$ g/m
+During the 2014/15 AEMR reporting period, no PM{10} measurements exceeded the 24-hour NEPM maximum criteria of $50\mu g/m^3$.